gildamolx98/Bank-Marketing-/README.md

 # Bank-Marketing

-Here's a data story and a script for a README file based on the provided code and Bank Marketing dataset:

-Data Story:

 The Bank Marketing dataset contains information about a Portuguese banking institution's direct marketing campaigns.
 The dataset includes 45,211 instances, representing potential customers who were contacted by the bank to subscribe to a term deposit.

 Our goal is to predict whether a customer will subscribe to a term deposit based on their characteristics and the marketing campaign's details.